polymorphic/tesla-model-y-checklist/README.md

 - [ ] Confirm folding rear seats do not catch on the rear trunk floor carpeting
 - [ ] Inspect the back seat covers and verify they're properly attached
 - [ ] Confirm the charging cable and the [J1772 adapter](https://shop.tesla.com/product/sae-j1772-charging-adapter) aren't missing
+- [ ] Check for tow hitch if you included it on your order.

 ## Final thoughts about your delivery inspection